 Jewish life is particularly lively in Buenos Aires, where 8.2% of the population is Jewish.
-The star of David identifies Jewish-owned businesses in the Once and Abasto business districts, the Argentine capital’s equivalent of New York’s Lower East Side.
+The star of David identifies Jewish-owned businesses in the Once and Abasto business districts, the Argentine capital’s equivalent to New York’s Lower East Side.

-The more residential Jewish neighborhood of Villa Crespo is affectionately referred to as ‘Villa Kreplach‘ by locals.
+The more residential Jewish neighborhood of Villa Crespo is sometimes affectionately referred to as ‘Villa Kreplach‘ by locals.

 While Buenos Aires is the focal-point of Jewish life in Argentina, synagogues and Judaic community organizations can be found in a number of provincial capitals throughout the country.

 Football/soccer is practically religion in Argentina.
 Jewish participation in the sport grew out of the city’s social and sporting clubs and was key to the assimilation of new arrivals from Eastern Europe.

 Villa Crespo’s soccer team, Atlanta, is the traditional club supported by Porteño Jews, highlighting the unique Jewish-Argentine identity that unites religious and non-religious Jews, Sephardic and Ashkenazi.

 More than half of Argentina’s Jewish professional athletes were football players.
 Those who follow South American football will be familiar with Jose Peckerman, former Argentinos Juniors player and manager of Colombia’s national team.
 Another name is Juan ‘Juampi’ Sorin, former World Cup national team player and coach who currently works as an announcer for ESPN.

 → Learn more about the Jewish influence on Argentine soccer in the book, ‘Fútbol, Jews and the Making of Argentina.‘